japila-books/spark-sql-internals/docs/expressions/InSubquery.md

 # InSubquery Expression

-`InSubquery` is a link:spark-sql-Expression-ExecSubqueryExpression.adoc[ExecSubqueryExpression] that...FIXME
+`InSubquery` is a spark-sql-Expression-ExecSubqueryExpression.md[ExecSubqueryExpression] that...FIXME

 `InSubquery` is <<creating-instance, created>> when...FIXME